psyguy/oldpsyguy.github.io/_posts/2019-04-03-fraternizing-with-r-and-breaking-the-ice.md

 ## _I am already familiar with Matlab/SPSS and I’m quite ‘happy’ with it_

 Are you really though?

 People, especially SPSS users, are usually entrapped in a kind of abusive relationship; they rely on it for their work and have to deal with its sufferings since they are too afraid to leave it and move on to a better alternative.
 In my opinion, some are even suffering from some sort of Stockholm syndrome.
 You are not alone there.

 ![image](https://user-images.githubusercontent.com/8527082/55495028-507e6d00-563c-11e9-9169-c02553fb4c5c.png)

 ## _What can R offer that others do not?_

 R is fabulous.
 It is superior to other languages in countless ways when it comes to statistical analyses.
 Most importantly, it has a very active community and a ton of useful packages which satisfy most of your needs.
-You can perform advanced statistical modelings and analyses that required special, costly software; you can easily do advanced latent trait modelings (IRT, EFA, CFA, and SEM).
-I am not going to give more details here.
+You can perform advanced statistical modelings and analyses that required special, costly software; you can easily do advanced latent trait modelings (IRT, EFA, CFA, and SEM) and make complex hierarchical generalized linear models.
+You also can go full Bayesian in R with JAGS.
+I am not going to give more details on these here.

 With R (and its siblings, Rmarkdown and Shiny) you can do things so easily that are hard to imagine elsewhere.
 You can make excellent LaTeX or HTML reproducible (APA) papers, technical reports, books, and blogs with [Rmarkdown](https://bookdown.org/yihui/rmarkdown/), [bookdown](https://bookdown.org/yihui/bookdown/), and [blogdown](https://bookdown.org/yihui/blogdown/).
 You can create interactive apps with [Shiny](https://shiny.rstudio.com/gallery/) to [collect experiment data](https://psyr.org/shiny.html), make tutorials, and make powerful [BI dashboards](https://rviews.rstudio.com/2017/09/20/dashboards-with-r-and-databases/), and deploy them to [RStudio Shiny Server](https://www.shinyapps.io) or your own server.
 You can build [interactive maps](http://rmaps.github.io/) and produce [magnificent visualizations](https://www.r-graph-gallery.com/).
 You can do machine learning in R ([this](https://lgatto.github.io/IntroMachineLearningWithR/) and [this](https://www.datacamp.com/community/tutorials/machine-learning-in-r) for a start) and you can, like [Andrew Piper](https://twitter.com/_akpiper) and others, use R in [digital humanities](https://humanitiesdata.org/).